 Introduction

 Depicts a oval shaped picture showing Mother Earth and its vastness.
 Then we see a lotus in water and on it is seated the man (A human being who is a wonderful creation of God here on earth for a purpose ) in deep meditation in the ( Meditation pose ) padmasana (or Lotus Position ) posture.
+Meditation is a practical means for calming yourself, for letting go of your biases and seeing what is, openly and clearly.

 It is a way of training the mind so that you are not distracted and caught up in its endless churning.
 Meditation teaches you to systematically explore your inner dimensions.
 It is a system of commitment, not commandment.
 You are committing to yourself, to your path, and to the goal of knowing yourself.